zkmkarlsruhe/language-identification/README.md

 python data/augment_youtube_noise.py --source $NOISE_DIR
 ```

-Afterwards create another folder in the train, dev and test folders which includes portions of the youtube noise.
+Afterwards create another folder in the train, dev and test sub folders which include portions of the Youtube noise.

+### Preprocessing
+In this version, we use `kapre` to extract the features (such as FFT or Mel-filterbanks) within the TensorFlow graph.
+This is especially useful in terms of portability, since we only need to pass the normalized audio to the model.
+Furthermore, the library allows to train the hyperparameters of the preprocessing method.

+If you rather do the preprocessing separately and before training, you may want to utilize the script `data/process_wav.py` and its config file, as well as its dependant source files.
+In the future, we may create another branch which tackles the problem this way (as we used to do it before using kapre).

 ## Training
+As with the creation of the dataset we use config files to define and document the process.
+The options we provide should sound familiar.
+Most importantly, modify the placeholder for the train and validation directories, as well as the languages to be detected (noise is treated as another language).

 ### Docker
 Run a container of the newly build image
 ```shell
 docker run -it --rm -v $(pwd):/work/src -v $(pwd)/../data:/data lid python train.py --config config_train.yaml
 ```

-### local installation
+### Local installation
 ```
 python train.py --config config_train.yaml
 ```

 ## Todo
 - test scripts
-- document docker
 - README
 - results
 - parallelize youtube download
 - use a voice extractor
 - license
+- model features
+- only testing installation

 ## Further Reading
 * [Speech Features](https://haythamfayek.com/2016/04/21/speech-processing-for-machine-learning.html)
 * [CRNN-LID](https://github.com/HPI-DeepLearning/crnn-lid)

-## License
-GPLv3 see `LICENSE` for more information.
+* keyword-spotting

 ## Contribute
-Contributions are very welcome!
+Contributions are very welcome.
-Please send an email to bethge@zkm.de
+Create an account, clone or fork the repo, then request a push/merge.
+If you find any bugs or suggestions please raise issues.

 ## The Intelligent Museum
 An artistic-curatorial field of experimentation for deep learning and visitor participation